History of York: Medieval

 Following the Norman Conquest of 1066, York was substantially damaged by the punitive harrying of the north (1069) launched by William the Conqueror in response to regional revolt.
 Two castles were erected in the city on either side of the River Ouse.
 In time York became an important urban centre as the administrative centre of the county of Yorkshire, as the seat of an archbishop, and at times in the later 13th and 14th centuries as an alternative seat of royal government.
 It was an important trading centre.
 Several religious houses were founded following the Conquest, including St Mary's Abbey and Holy Trinity Priory.
 The city as a possession of the crown also came to house a substantial Jewish community under the protection of the sheriff.

 On 16 March 1190 a mob of townsfolk forced the Jews in York to flee into the castle keep (later replaced by Clifford's Tower), which was under the control of the sheriff.
 The castle was set on fire and the Jews were massacred.
 It is likely that various local magnates who were debtors of the Jews helped instigate this massacre or, at least, did nothing to prevent it.
 It came during a time of widespread attacks against Jews in Britain.
 The Jewish community in York did recover after the massacre and a Jewish presence remained in York until the expulsion of Jews from England in 1290.

 Drawing of a medieval era street; one of the "Water Lanes" in York.
 They were demolished in 1852.

+After the Battle of Bannockburn in 1314, the Vale of York became vulnerable to Scottish attacks by Robert the Bruce; that fear was realised with the Battle of Myton in 1319 and the Battle of Old Byland in 1322, following York's surroundings and suburban areas being heavily impacted during The Great Raid of 1322.
+The conflict ended with a great council at Bishopthorpe the following year.